-The process in which light energy is harnessed to assemble organic compounds (esp. glucose) from inorganic carbon dioxide.
+The process by which light energy is harnessed to assemble organic compounds (esp. glucose) from inorganic carbon dioxide.

 votes